THE WEALTH NAVIGATOR BLOG

 Whether you acquired a brokerage account via inheritance, divorce, or simply contributing over time, a brokerage account combines the growth potential of stocks and mutual funds with the liquidity of a savings account.
 However, while growth can be a good thing, it can...

-3 Myths About the Stock Market in an Election Year
+3 Myths About the Stock Market During Election Years

 If Everyone is Selling, Who is Buying?